1Password/onepassword-operator/README.md

 kubectl get secret <secret_name>
 ```

-<h3>📄 Usage</h3>
+### 📄 Usage
-Refer to the [Usage Guide](https://github.com/1Password/onepassword-operator/blob/main/USAGEGUIDE.md) for documentation on how to deploy and use the 1Password Operator.
+Refer to the [Usage Guide](USAGEGUIDE.md) for documentation on how to deploy and use the 1Password Operator.

 ## 💙 Community & Support